The Best of Both Worlds

 Chicago has more than its share of championship pro sports teams.
 The Blackhawks have won the Stanley Cup three times in less than a decade, and the Cubs’ 2016 World Series victory was a dream come true for generations of fans.
 The Bears play football at Chicago’s iconic Soldier Field, and the Bulls bring the town together at the United Center.
 The city also hosts the Chicago White Sox, Chicago Sky WNBA team and the Chicago Fire soccer team.

 People come to Chicago from all over the world to visit our major cultural institutions, including the Art Institute of Chicago, the Chicago Symphony Orchestra, The Second City Theater Chicago comedy club and the Shedd Aquarium.
 The city is home to more than 120 theater companies, where you can see everything from Broadway musicals to cutting-edge performance art.
-Closer to campus, the College boasts its own world-class collection of Chicago Imagist art, and the Elmhurst Art Museum is only two blocks from campus.
+Closer to campus, the University boasts its own world-class collection of Chicago Imagist art, and the Elmhurst Art Museum is only two blocks from campus.

 The Great Outdoors